best-practice-and-impact/ons-spark/ons-spark/spark-analysis/big-data-workflow.md

 name: BigDataPipelineDataSize
 alt: A diagram showing rough guidelines for the size of data to use at each phase of development for your pipeline.
 ---
+Fig 2.
 Using samples/subsets or synthetic data in your pipeline development
 ```

 ### 7. Ensure that duplicates are removed early on in the pipeline